samanasevana/samanasevanasite/src/content/reflection/00-an-overview-of-the-quality.md

 _Joy and pleasure born of separation flow through, flow around, fill up, and pervade this very body, with no part of the body left unpervaded with joy and pleasure born of separation…_

-_With the calming of thought and mental movement, internally settling down, the will having been set down and unified, he enters into the second focus without thought or mental movement, with joy and pleasure born of convergence…_
+_With the calming of thought and mental movement, internally settling down, the will having been set down and unified, he enters into the second focus without thought or mental movement, with joy and pleasure born of concentration…_

-_Joy and pleasure born of convergence flow through, flow around, fill up, and pervade this very body, with no part of the body left unpervaded with joy and pleasure born of convergence…_
+_Joy and pleasure born of concentration flow through, flow around, fill up, and pervade this very body, with no part of the body left unpervaded with joy and pleasure born of concentration…_

 _With the fading of joy, dwelling in observation, remembering and fully aware, experiencing pleasure throughout the body, that which the noble ones make known “This one is observing, remembering, and dwelling in pleasure.” he enters into the third focus._